 Test expectations: Expectations for adult 21+ candidates align with the preliminary skating skills test.
 The purpose of this test is to continue the encouragement of beginning adult skaters to learn the fundamentals of ice skating.
 The candidate must show knowledge of the steps and a sense of continuous flow and strength.
-Attention should be given to depth of edges and proper curvature of lobes.
-For adult 50+ candidates, see rule 5034.
+Attention should be given to depth of edges

 - 1. Forward and backward perimeter power stroking

 - 2. Forward power three-turns

 - 3. Alternating backward crossovers to backward outside edges

 - 4 Forward circle eight

-- 5. Five-step mohawk sequence
+- 5. Five-step C step sequence